 Collegiate Affiliation

 Dr. Pedelty published "A Song to Save the Salish Sea: Musical Performance as Environmental Activism" (Indiana University Press, 2016), a book about environmentalist musicians and movements in Washington State and British Columbia.
-In 2012, Dr. Pedelty published “Ecomusicology: Rock, Folk, and the Environment” (Temple University's Music Matters Series, 2012), and his fieldwork in Mexico and Central America resulted in two earlier books (Routledge, 1995, and University of Texas Press, 2004).
+In 2012, Dr. Pedelty published “Ecomusicology: Rock, Folk, and the Environment” (Temple University's Music Matters Series, 2012), and her fieldwork in Mexico and Central America resulted in two earlier books (Routledge, 1995, and University of Texas Press, 2004).
 Pedelty has published numerous articles about music, media, and environment.

-Pedelty teaches environmental communication, audio production, musical communication, ethnographic methods, media studies, and global seminars in the UK and Latin America.
+Pedelty taught environmental communication, audio production, musical communication, ethnographic methods, media studies, and global seminars in the UK and Latin America.
 Dr. Pedelty's community engagement, research, and teaching are dedicated to the University of Minnesota's land grant mission to sustainably steward our public lands, waters, and resources.

 Educational Background & Specialties